- Naomi Stephens | Permaculture Designer

 Tips to look out for when selecting plants for aquaponics

-2. Choose plants with different root structures - some should have deep roots, while others should have shallower roots, so there's something for both the fish and the plants.
+• 2.
+Choose plants with different root structures - some should have deep roots, while others should have shallower roots, so there's something for the fish and the plants.

-3. Select a variety of plants, as this will give your aquaponics system a more diverse ecosystem.
+• 3.
+Select various plants to give your aquaponics system a more diverse ecosystem.

 Best Plants for aquaponics